lalynjay/cassava_classification/reproducibility.md

     (300,)

+This code is also present in the final notebook for, but is demonstrated here for ease of reproducibility.
 From here, you should have the data in a format to proceed with running the cells in the notebooks.